chevah/geck/docs/styleguide/css.rst

   No CSS style should be defined on them.

   No JS application functionality should be associated with them, other than the testing code.

-  The testing code should use only CSS selectors defined based on these test CSS classed.
+  The testing code should use only CSS selectors defined based on these test CSS classes.

   No other class or tag name should be used.